Start Booking your trip to Chios Island

 Nea Moni Monastery

-Nea Moni is a world heritage site and a monument of significance on a global scale.
+Nea Moni is a world heritage site and a monument of significance globally.
 The church is the best example of an octagonal church; mosaics of all kinds are used to embellish it.
 This monastery from the 11th century is a superb example of Middle Byzantine style and design.

 The next destination on the schedule is Anavatos, which is 12 kilometers from Nea Moni.
 Anavatos, a byzantine tower-village perched 450 meters above sea level on a conical rock, is visually impressive.
 The locals took advantage of the rock and constructed a wall around the community to give the impression that it was a natural fortress.

-The stone homes were built next to one another and had timber ceilings, narrow doors, and tiny arched windows.
+The stone homes were built next to one another, with timber ceilings, narrow doors, and tiny arched windows.
 The village, abandoned after the devastating earthquake of 1881, is now a national island monument.

 You’ll reach the picturesque highland village of Avgonyma after a brief drive from Anavatos.
 It’s surrounded by lovely stone homes and a great place to stroll in the afternoon.